PTV (Family Guy)

 "PTV" is the fourteenth episode in the fourth season of the American animated television series Family Guy.
 It originally aired on the Fox network in the United States on November 6, 2005.
 The episode sees the Federal Communications Commission (FCC) censor the shows on television after a controversial wardrobe malfunction at the Emmy Awards.
 Peter starts to create his own TV network which he calls PTV, broadcasting classic shows unedited and uncut, as well as original programming.
 PTV is a big success, and Stewie and Brian join him, creating shows for the network.
-Lois calls the FCC to close PTV as she is concerned how children would be influenced by Peter's programming.
-Not only do the FCC close down the network, but they also start censoring the citizens of Quahog, so the Griffin family travels to Washington, D.C., and convinces Congress to have the FCC's rules reversed.
+Lois calls the FCC to close PTV as she is concerned about how children will be influenced by Peter's programming.
+Not only do the FCC close down the network, but they also start censoring the citizens of Quahog, so the Griffin family takes a road trip to Washington, D.C., and convinces Congress to have the FCC's rules lifted.

 The episode was written by Alec Sulkin and Wellesley Wild and was directed by Dan Povenmire.
 The episode is a response to the FCC's measures to the Super Bowl XXXVIII halftime show controversy.
 Show creator Seth MacFarlane commented that the episode's plot was inspired by the rage of the Family Guy crew towards the strict rules that the FCC made after the controversy.
 The episode contains a sequence of various scenes from different previous episodes.
 Many of the scenes were cut from the episodes they were originally made for owing to Fox's internal censors.
 With a Nielsen rating of 4.4, "PTV" was the nineteenth most-watched episode of the week in which it was broadcast.
 The episode gained mostly positive responses from critics, and received a Primetime Emmy Award nomination for Outstanding Animated Program (for Programming Less Than One Hour) as well as an Annie Award nomination for directing.